 There's no reason to own gold in U.S. dollar terms, commodities trader Dennis Gartman said Monday.» Read More

 CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets.
-Oil closed up on the day, and nat gas closed up, as well, while gold was down on the day.
+Metals and energy rebounded today.
+Gold closed over $1270.
+Oil was up a bit on the day, after taking it on the chin yesterday.

 Gold edged higher, recovering from an earlier 2-1/2 month low, as initial expectations of a ceasefire in eastern Ukraine receded.